rrigato/architecture/a_philosophy_of_software_design/second_edition.md

 - keep implementation details out of interface comments
 - Have a safe source getting started readme that leverages stable urls for external documentation and is linked to by all git repositories readmes

+- find a single place to put an implementation comment that is most obvious instead of duplicating the design decision documentation in multiple places
+- reference external documentation instead of duplicating

+- write the interface comments/public contract, then the test case, and finally the implementation
+- never use a commit message to document information that needs to be accessed in the future
+- invariant = property of a system that always holds true